This posting’s setting is a blatant ripoff of perhaps the best technology overview document ever written (on Kerberos):

 Athena: Well yeah, but there’s more, like dynamic policies.
 In ABAC, policies are expressions in which the various linked attributes are combined with the traditional security entities like Roles and Resources.
 Let’s say that I have a policy where the ‘Teller’ Role is still required to gain access to a cash drawer at a financial institution.
 We can also link additional attributes, like location.
 These attributes can come from anywhere.
 Something from the runtime environment, like location, time, IP address, platform, temperature of processors.
 Attributes also come from the the application domain.
 Things like hair color, favorite type of beer, how many donuts eaten yearly, literally anything under the helios.

-Athena: You haven’t even heard the worst of it yet.
+Athena: [cutting him off] You haven’t even heard the worst of it yet.
 The most popular ABAC systems use XML to transmit the data between their intermediaries.

 Euripides: [retracting in horror] That’s bloody awful.